afoxman/rnts-example/README.md

 To avoid having "forked" references to react-native package names in code, developers require/import `react-native` and the bundler substitutes `react-native` with the platform-specific package name.
 So, `import 'react-native'` is interpreted as `import 'react-native-windows'` for a Windows bundle.

 TypeScript should support a similar mechanism in which one module reference is substituted with another.
-This makes it possible to have type-safety during builds and in IntelliSense sessions:
+This makes it possible to have type-safety during builds and bundling, and in IntelliSense sessions:

 ```json
 // Per-Platform TSConfig